hadiyarajesh/flower/README.md

 ## Usage

-Let's say you have a model class `MyModel` which you are fetching from network
+Assume you have a model class called `MyModel` that you are retrieving from the network.

 ```kotlin
 data class MyModel(